IMPROVE YOUR BIRD PHOTOGRAPHY WORKSHOP INFORMATION AND REQUIREMENTS

 Rain cover: If you don't have one of these I suggest making something homemade that will provide protection from wet weather in the event the conditions are poor.
 Umbrellas aren't appropriate as they will likely deter birds from coming close.

 Tripod or monopod: If you have a tripod or monopod, I encourage you to bring it along.
 However, if you can confidently handhold your lens without camera shake you may prefer to do so.
 Techniques for both tripod/monopod and handholding will be taught.
 I highly recommend a lightweight tripod for lenses longer than 400mm or heavy shorter lenses.
+A ground skimmer pod with head is very useful for shooting birds low to the ground.

 WHAT TO BRING